rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ## Defaults

 In general, it is suggested that substatements containing very common default values SHOULD NOT be present.
+The substatements listed in {{stat-def}}
-The following substatements are commonly used with the default value, which would make the module difficult to read if used everywhere they are allowed.
+are commonly used with the default value, which would make the module difficult to read if used everywhere they are allowed.